 I may have unpresented cheques and/or unclaimed monies in relation to this entity.
 Is there a way I can verify this?

 If you believe you have unpresented cheques, please contact the Registry which will be able to do a search for you and assist you in recovering your funds.
 The Registry will be able to do a search going back seven years, after that you should contact the NSW Office of State Revenue.
 If you believe you have unclaimed money, please go to the NSW Office of State Revenue website www.osr.nsw.gov.au, where you can search for your funds and make a claim to recover your funds online.

 When an investor dies, their assets form part of their estate.
 The administration of an estate can be complex, time consuming and sometimes distressing.
 For your convenience we have outlined the requirements of the Registry when dealing with an estate.
 To enable the Registry to process your request, we will require a certified copy of the death certificate.
-The below link provides details of documents required when dealing with the securities of an individual deceased securityholder where the deceased was an Australian resident.
+The link below provides details of documents required when dealing with the securities of an individual deceased securityholder where the deceased was an Australian resident.
 Deceased Estate Checklist for Australian Residents.
-The below link is to a form used to transfer securities from a joint holding where one or more of the holders is/are deceased to the surviving holders.
+The link below is to a form used to transfer securities from a joint holding where one or more of the holders is/are deceased to the surviving holders.
 Request to Register Surviving Holder(s).
 Due to the various circumstances relating to deceased estates there may be a number of forms depending on individual circumstances.
 Forms relating to deceased estates can be found on this website at Securityholder Forms.
-You should however contact your legal or other professional adviser when dealing with deceased estates.

 (02) 9358 7877

 International callers should dial

 (+61 2) 9358 7877

 GPO Box 4004

 ● What distributions/dividends are included in the 2016 Tax Statement?